junior college transfer from Shawnee CC

 About 50 K-6th graders took part in the 2010 Jr. Bulldog Basketball Camp July 14-16.

-May was retained as an assistant by new head coach Michael White entering the 2011-12 season, and his main responsibility has been coaching the wings and guards which has consisted almost entirely of underclassmen the past two seasons.
+May was retained as an assistant by new head coach Michael White entering the 2011-12 season, and his main on-court responsibilities have been coaching the wings and guards which has included five all-conference players in the backcourt.

-The year featured a program record 18-game winning streak, the school's first AP Top 25 ranking in 28 years and a berth into the National Invitation Tournament (NIT) where the `Dogs advanced to the second round.
+The year featured a program record 18-game winning streak, the school's first AP Top 25 ranking in 28 years and a berth into the NIT where the Bulldogs advanced to the second round.

-This solid foundation was laid a year earlier by the same coaching staff when the team finished the regular season with wins in five of their last six games and reached the program's first-ever WAC Tournament final after upsetting Utah State and Nevada in the quarterfinals and semifinals, respectively.
+This solid foundation was laid a year earlier by May and the coaching staff when the team finished the regular season with wins in five of their last six games and reached the program's first-ever WAC Tournament final after upsetting Utah State and Nevada in the quarterfinals and semifinals, respectively.

 After coming up just 40 minutes short of making an appearance in the NCAA Tournament for the program's first time since 1991, the Bulldogs ended with an overall record of 18-16, a six-win improvement from the year before.

-While on Kerry Rupp's staff at LA Tech, the Bulldogs went 24-11 during the 2009-10 season, their best record since 1985.
+While on Kerry Rupp's staff at LA Tech, the Bulldogs went 24-11 during the 2009-10 season, their best record since 1985 at the time.
 The Bulldogs made an appearance in the CollegeInsider.com Tournament and recorded a win in the postseason for the fist time in eight years.

 Prior to his stint at UAB, May was at Murray State for the 2006-07 season and led the Racers to a second-place finish in the Ohio Valley Conference.
 May helped guide then-freshman Bruce Carter to Ohio Valley All-Conference Second Team and Newcomer Team in 2007.